 Without a retention plan, all of the marketing strategies in the acquisition phase are for naught.
-A brand may work hard to get customers, but then lose them by failing to re-engage and remarket to them.
-Click & Tweet!
+A brand may work hard to get customers but then lose them by failing to re-engage and remarket to them.
 This loss of customers is a costly mistake, as retention marketing is proven to boost revenue while using fewer resources than acquisition marketing.

 Selling to existing customers is easier than selling to new customers.
 Brands have a 60% to 70% chance of selling to an existing customer versus only a 5% to 20% chance of selling to a new customer.

 Every time a customer buys from you, the odds that they return go up.
-After one purchase, a customer has a 27% chance of returning to your store.
+After one purchase, the odds are 60-70% they will buy when they visit you again.
 If they make a second or third purchase, that number increases to a 54% chance of making another purchase.

 It costs less to attract existing customers than to attract new customers.
 It can cost up to 5x more to acquire a new customer than to keep an existing one.

 Existing customers are likely to spend more.
 People who have already bought from your brand are more likely to return and spend more money when they do.
-Existing customers may spend up to 67% more on their purchase than new customers.
+In fact, they spend three times more per visit, according to the Adobe Digital Index.

 Happy, existing customers help you acquire new customers.
 When you have happy brand fans, they turn into brand advocates.
 This helps lead other customers to your business because customers often trust and take recommendations from friends.

 The positive effects of retention marketing show up in all sorts of ways: customer satisfaction, customer engagement, word-of-mouth referrals, repeat customers, and so on.
 But how do you get started?